 What is Shockwave Therapy?

-Shockwave therapy is a multidisciplinary device used in human orthopaedics, physiotherapy, sports medicine, urology as well as veterinary medicine.
+Shockwave therapy is a device used in human orthopaedics, physiotherapy, sports medicine, urology as well as veterinary medicine.

 Its main benefits are fast pain relief and restoring mobility.
 Together with being a non-surgical treatment with minimal need for painkillers makes it an ideal therapy to speed up recovery and cure various conditions causing acute or chronic pain.